 Family run self catering holiday accommodation located close to Paignton sea front and the family friendly atmosphere of this historical Victorian sea side town.
-Janet and Roy work hard to provide guests with a personal and friendly service in their lovely home.
+Rose & Frederick work hard to provide guests with a personal and friendly service in their lovely home.
 Hudson's Bay is perfectly positioned to explore South Devon, The English Riviera and surrounding countryside including scenic Dartmoor.

 Popular with visitors old and new from all over the country and Europe, the area is well known for having some of the best natural coastlines in the country with lovely sandy beaches and character seaside towns.
 A few miles inland from Paignton are the picturesque hills and towns of South Hams with outstanding countryside, river valleys, sleepy ancient villages and historic market towns which are so 'typically English'.
 Walking, cycling, golfing, horse riding, water sports, sunbathing, paddling in the sea, boat rides, historical Steam Railway journeys, visits to the fun fair and many other local attractions can be enjoyed in the area.